joergschultzelutter/mpad/README.md

 - OUTERNET logic from WXBOT is not implemented
 - With its current implementation of its 'OneCall' API, Openweathermap does not return the human-readable address in case a query is performed for lat/lon coordinates.
 Therefore, additional calls to e.g. Openstreetmap etc. are necessary in order to provide the user with a human readable address.
 - The repeater data is very much EU-centric (the program uses its data from repeatermap.de).
 Additional _free_ repeater data sources can be added in future versions of the program if such sources are available.
-Alternatively, please get in touch with DK3ML and add your missing local repeaters to that list.
+Alternatively, please get in touch with DK3ML and add your missing local repeaters to that web site.
 - Wx alert data from openweathermap.org is not returned to the user.
 This can be added in a later version but keep in mind that the text is very long and would result in multiple (10-15) APRS messages per alert!
 - Access to openweathermap.org requires an API key which comes with a certain traffic limit
-- All timestamps which are returned by the program are in UTC.
-Implicitly, this constraint also applies to program keyword (see [USAGE.md](USAGE.md)) which instructs the program to return data for a certain time of the day.
-When in doubt, do not limit your data to a certain time slot of the day ('full' day is the default)
+- Currently, all timestamps returned by the program use UTC as time zone.
+Implicitly, this constraint also applies to the time-related program keywords (see [USAGE.md](USAGE.md)) which instructs the program to return data for a certain time of the day.
+When in doubt, do NOT limit your data to a certain time slot of the day ('full' day is the program default).
 - APRS 'TOCALL' identifier is currently still set to default 'APRS' (see WXBOT implementation); MPAD needs its own identifier (see http://www.aprs.org/tocalls.txt)

 ## Usage examples and command syntax